LaunchCode-Education-Archived/gis-devops-OLD/week08/project/README.md

 You will be adding GeoServer to your local and deployed application.
 This will require several steps, including setting up a GeoServer instance, connecting it to a PostGIS store, and creating a new layer from existing data.

-After you have this new system fully set up, you'll be able to add additional layers to GeoServer.
+After you have this new system fully set up, you'll be able to add additional layers in GeoServer and show them using OpenLayers.

 ## Requirements
 1. Use GeoServer to display the report features